samiuljoy/dotfiles-and-more/Readme.md

 **Default $mod key is set to Super**

 a.
-Increase/Decrease system volume with F9 and F8 and toggle mute with F10
+Increase/Decrease system volume with F9 and F8 and toggle mute with F10.
+It'll also show a mini notification of volume levels

 b.
 Switch between recent work-spaces with alt+tab (work-space auto back and forth is enabled)